Measuring ACT greenhouse gas emissions

 The ACT Greenhouse Gas Emissions Inventory Report gives a yearly update on how we’re tracking against our targets.
 It shows where we are generating our emissions and how this has changed over time.

-The 2021-22 report that forms the basis of this content is delivered by Point Advisory (legal requirement for independent report under the Climate Change and Greenhouse Gas Reduction Act 2010).
+The 2024-25 report that forms the basis of this content is delivered by Strategy Policy Research (legal requirement for independent report under the Climate Change and Greenhouse Gas Reduction Act 2010).

 About the report